akutaktau/covid-19-data/README.md

 Data from 22/05/2021 onwards are from [KKM Website](http://covid-19.moh.gov.my/terkini-negeri)

-#covid-19-vaccination
+# covid-19-vaccination
 Data for vaccination was from [KKM Website](http://covid-19.moh.gov.my/terkini-negeri)

 The vaccination data is cumulatif.
+Date are publish date based on KKM content date.
+Not from CITF last update the image.

 Full accuracy of the data cannot be guaranteed.